 • teacher set throughout course

 4 Ds or 3s including English and maths or a relevant full level 1.

-You will complete 2 final exams, both unseen.
+You will complete two final exams, both unseen.
 There will also be speaking and listening assessments, throughout the course of study.